Ibexian/EastMeetsKitchen/_posts/2016-07-29-pokemon-jigglypuff-lavender-lemon-marshmallow.md

     <img src="/images/218-18.jpg">
 </figure>

-Naturally, Jigglypuff reminded me of a giant marshmallow, and so when I was thinking of a recipe to do with Pokémon I wanted to do a big, giant, pink gourmet marshmallow.
+Naturally, the pink fluffy character reminded me of a giant marshmallow, and so when I was thinking of a recipe to do with Pokémon I wanted to do a big, giant Jigglypuff.
 I happen to have some silicone whiskey ice makers lying around and thought they would be perfect for the job.

 <figure class="half">
     <img src="/images/218-20.jpg">